Qapple20/Lab-5-Text-Editors-nano-vim-/README.md

 ### Skills Learned

--Navigating and editing files with nano and vim in Linux environments -Updating configuration files for security tools and penetration tests -Editing scripts and logs during investigations and system triage -Efficiently searching, replacing, and formatting data within text editors -Strenghten CLI proficiency for remote server operations
+- Navigating and editing files with nano and vim in Linux environments
+- Updating configuration files for security tools and penetration tests
+- Editing scripts and logs during investigations and system triage
+- Efficiently searching, replacing, and formatting data within text editors
+- Strenghten CLI proficiency for remote server operations

 ### Tools Used